vaustin6203/pintos-OS/README.md

 CS 162 Group Repository
 =======================

 This repository contains code for CS 162 group projects.
+This OS builds off of the basic Pintos OS, where we implemented support for user programs, a thread scheduler, & a file system.